artsy/artsy.github.io/_posts/2018-05-08-is-graphql-the-future.markdown

 ## Putting it together

 My point here is that the execution model of GraphQL is in many ways just like a scripting language interpreter.
 The limitations of its model are strategic, to keep the technology focused on client-server interaction.
 What's interesting is that you as a developer provide nearly all of the definition of what operations exist, what they mean, and how they compose.
-For this reason, I consider GraphQL to be a _meta-scripting language_, or an other words, a toolkit for building scripting languages.
+For this reason, I consider GraphQL to be a _meta-scripting language_, or, in other words, a toolkit for building scripting languages.

 # The post-REST world